What Techniques Can You Use In A Background Check?

 Things are looking good for Lipstick – no sign of anything untoward (note we have no association at all with Lipstick Investigations, we simply use it as an example here).
 If a business is regularly ripping off its clients, there will eventually be news coverage of this or online reviews by unhappy customers.
 If we now run the name David King (the CEO of Lipstick) on Google, we encounter a problem – the name is very common and it appears none of the results relates to our subject.
 This is an issue with any subject person whose name is not unique.

-So, the second technique we should try is to combine terms and search David King investigator or David King Lipstick.
+Technique 2 - Combine Terms: Try searching David King investigator or David King Lipstick.
 Combining words with names is a useful trick when searching Google.
-If you know a subject’s spouse, job title, employer, suburb of residence or hobby, try running the subject’s name along with those identifying words, especially if the subject’s name is common.
-You can also combine this second technique with the first technique as well.
+If you know a subject's spouse, job title, employer, suburb of residence or hobby, try running the subject's name along with those identifying words, especially if the subject's name is common.

-The phrase David King investigator brings up a number of similar results to Lipstick Investigations.
-The phrase David King Lipstick mostly brings up results relating to Poppy King, lipstick entrepreneur – let’s circumvent these results using the third technique and searching “David King” Lipstick.
+Technique 3 - Exact Phrase: The phrase David King Lipstick mostly brings up results relating to Poppy King, lipstick entrepreneur – let's circumvent these results by searching "David King" Lipstick.
 By using the quotation marks, Google will only display results using the exact phrase within the marks.
-You can use this with or without other words.
-Searching in this manner here cuts out results relating to Poppy King and returns similar results to the other searches.

 So, all clear for David King and Lipstick.
-Now, let’s try searching Spousebusters, another investigation firm.
-Unfortunately, amongst the results is this one.
+Now, let's try searching Spousebusters, another investigation firm.
+Unfortunately, amongst the results is this one: SMH article on Spousebusters.
 The article speaks for itself.
-Not surprisingly, the name Brett Sutcliffe, who the newspaper article lists as the operator of Spousebusters, is not displayed on the Spousebusters’ website.
-We know this if we employ the fourth technique, searching within a website for a word.
-You can do this by searching the following in the Google search bar (replace the domain name with the relevant website you want to search and replace Sutcliffe with the word you want to search):
+Not surprisingly, the name Brett Sutcliffe, who the newspaper article lists as the operator of Spousebusters, is not displayed on the Spousebusters' website.

 Now that we know the name of Brett Sutcliffe, we can search his name on Google.
 If you didn't find the articles about his conviction in the first search, you should be able to find them now.
 When looking for any evidence of untoward behaviour in a background check, it is also worthwhile searching words such as convicted or conviction or sentenced along with the subject's name.